rhysd/actionlint/docs/install.md

 ## Prebuilt binaries

-Download an archive file from [releases page][releases] for your platform, unarchive it and put the executable file to a directory in `$PATH`.
+Download an archive file from [the releases page][releases] for your platform, unarchive it and put the executable file to a directory in `$PATH`.

 Prebuilt binaries are built at each release by CI for the following OS and arch: